11 Best Universal Studios Japan Rides for Adults

 The only way to guarantee to get on everything without long waits is buying an Express Pass, which costs more than the entrance ticket.

 You’ll be assigned a specific time to ride each attraction and will only have a minimal wait.
-It’ll save you hours of queueing.
+We usually waited 5-15 minutes (the exception was Mario Kart at 25 minutes).

-Yes, it is expensive, but I do think an Express Pass is worth it to avoid frustration and make your park day more enjoyable.
+Yes, it is expensive, but I absolutely think an Express Pass is worth it to avoid frustration and make your park day more enjoyable.

-Another bonus of the Express Pass is that it includes guaranteed timed entry to Harry Potter World and Super Nintendo World, and you really don’t want to miss either of those.
+Another major bonus of the Express Pass is that most include guaranteed timed entry to Super Nintendo World.

 USJ Express Pass 7